Gut-Brain Axis: Breaking the Anxiety–Bloating Feedback Loop

 • Lower nervous system reactivity beats rigid diet perfection

-• Catching symptom drift early beats waiting until crisis
+• Catching symptom drift early and adjusting beats waiting until you're in crisis